hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 - Run any `describe` operations on any service without confirmation
 - Prompt to run any IAM operations

 This pattern match will be similar to glob style matching, allowing the use of "*" to as a wildcard for matching on services or operations.
-This is useful for AWS operations, allowing:
+This is useful for AWS operations by enabling users to:
 - Allow all read-only operations (`get*`, `describe*`, `list*`)
 - Allow operations on specific services, or all services with "*"
 - Block sensitive services or operations